 Investment principles of the Regional Infrastructure Fund

-The RIF will differ to previous regional development funds by having a primary focus on capital investments using loans and equity instruments to support project implementation and success.
-Grants will be considered only in limited cases.
+The RIF differs to previous regional development funds by having a primary focus on capital investments using loans and equity instruments to support project implementation and success.
+Co-funding is expected in most cases.

-The RIF will support projects unable to secure viable finance elsewhere.
+The RIF supports projects unable to secure viable finance elsewhere.
 Investment structures will aim to accelerate projects that would not otherwise happen.

-The RIF will generally prioritise loans ahead of equity, because:
+The RIF generally prioritises loans ahead of equity, because:

-• the loans can limit the risks to which they are exposed; and
+- loans can limit the risks to which the Crown is exposed; and

 In some cases, investment may be structured as a mix of funding options.
 It is important to remember, if applicants are successful in receiving a funding offer from the RIF, they may not receive their favoured funding arrangement.